-All school district physical education programs will be co-educational, with the exception of wrestling practice and a minimum of 75% of the electives are chosen by at least 30% of enrolled male and female students, when the physical education programs are elective with any exceptions to be in accordance with Federal and State laws and regulations.
+All school district physical education programs will be co-educational with any exceptions to be in accordance with Federal and State laws and regulations.

 Equity in Athletic Programs

 The school district's athletic program will provide equitable opportunities for female and male students to participate in athletics and equitable support for cheerleading programs and comparable facilities for male and female teams.
 The athletic program will have relatively equal numbers of varsity and sub-varsity teams for male and female teams and equitable scheduling of night games, practice times, and numbers of games for male and female teams.